Curragh Monday review & replays

-A review of the pick of the action from the Curragh on Monday as Paddington won for the second time this season.
+A review of the pick of the action from the Curragh on Monday as Joseph O'Brien landed two of the big races.

+Joseph O’Brien’s Visualisation made all under Declan McDonogh to win the Coolmore Stud Sottsass Irish EBF Mooresbridge Stakes as Luxembourg was unable to land a blow on his seasonal reappearance.

+The one-time Derby favourite and dual Group One winner was sent off 10/11 favourite to make a winning return and looked to have every chance when Wayne Lordon asked his mount for an effort two furlongs from home.
+However, he failed to pick up with any real enthusiasm leaving Visualisation to steal the show at 12/1, and go one better than his second in the Alleged Stakes last month.

 Paddington (5/6 favourite) won the Listed Coolmore Stud Blackbeard Irish EBF Tetrarch Stakes and was cut to 7/1 from 10/1 by Betfair for the French 2000 Guineas.